min2ha/ukwa-site/content/target/48768/index.en.md

   "subject": "Brexit"
 }

-# House of Lords Hansard: 24th Jan.
-2017: The Process for Triggering Article 50

 Lords debate on the implications of the Supreme Court ruling that the Government must get Parliamentary approval before it triggers Article 50 and starts the process of EU withdrawal.